yeongseon/wagtail-news/README.md

 This script will:

-- Create a resource group `wagtail-news-rg`
+- Create a resource group `kpn-news-rg`
-- Create a Linux App Service plan and Web App (`wagtail-news-app`)
+- Create a Linux App Service plan and Web App (`kpn-news-app`)
 - Create a PostgreSQL Flexible Server (burstable B1ms)
 - Create a Blob Storage account and media container